-The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends examples and videos based on the words you’ve already learned.
+The best part is that FluentU keeps track of the vocabulary that you’re learning!
 Every learner has a truly personalized experience, even if they’re learning the same video.

 FluentU is highly recommended for people who are audio-visual learners and want to learn more about Spanish-language culture.

 Conversational Spanish is for Android devices and focuses on teaching travelers common Spanish phrases to use in different situations.
 It’s designed to help beginning through intermediate students improve their skills.